My name is Jon Woods, I come from Northern Ireland but live in eastern Europe and, among other things, work as a lowly full-stack web developer.

 Upon completion of my studies / skiving off lectures, I finally found the time to turn my thoughts to code once again, but by that point the C64 scene was being supplanted by a new generation of consoles.

 I persevered, though, and immersed myself in the "straggler community", establishing strong contact with Jason "Kenz" Mackenzie whose Commodore Zone fanzine was filling the aching gap left by the demise of the mainstream Commdore 64 magazines.

 It was plain that, notwithstanding such noble efforts as his, the C64's commercial games market was dead by the mid 1990s.

 So my motive in creating my abortive parallaxed scrolling shooter which went on to be named Colony was probably based around romanticism and sentimentality, an itch that needed to be scratched because I had wanted such a game for the Commodore 64 since my mid teens.

 The game, of course, entered the annals of Games-That-Weren't-dom, abandoned by me and not revived again until almost a quarter of a century later when, like me, many old "Breadheads", possibly hankering for something nostalgic from their youth, seemed to coalesce together into a newly revived retro scene.

-Hence my C64 journey has lifted off again as I foray anew into the gaming world, starting with a de facto remake of Colony.
+Hence my C64 journey has lifted off again as I foray anew into the gaming world, starting with a de facto remake of Colony (now renamed Parallaxian).

-But I don't want to do this alone, so kindly join me as I write about the technical and artistic challenges I face en route to finishing Colony and turning it into a marketable product!
+But I don't want to do this alone, so kindly join me as I write about the technical and artistic challenges I face en route to finishing the game and turning it into a marketable product!